 - A violent act or threat by someone receiving service from the agency; or

-Part 4: Responsibility for Implementation.
-Supervisors and Administrators have a primary responsibility for ensuring a safe work environment.
+Supervisors and administrators have primary responsibility for ensuring a safe work environment.
 They are specifically empowered to take immediate action to resolve or stabilize violent situations in the workplace, and to protect people from harm.
-Supervisors will ensure appropriate incident response resources are notified immediately when a threat is made or a violent incident occurs.
+Supervisors will ensure appropriate incident response resources are notified immediately when a threat is made, or a violent incident occurs.
 They will also ensure appropriate disciplinary responses to workplace violence and aggression are made.

 Part 5: Violence Prevention

 LSC will endeavor to create and maintain a work environment that is caring and supportive, and try to assist employees in positively resolving problems, losses, and/or other stressors that arise in their lives.
 LSC will clarify and enforce expectations regarding behaviors for employees, students, and visitors.

 Subpart D: Language and Behavior

-LSC will not tolerate rude, offensive, insulting, derogatory, hateful, threatening, or violent language or behavior among its employees, students, or visitors, including, but not limited to, such things as name-calling; heated arguments; obscene language or gestures; throwing things; harassment; pushing; stalking; insulting or slighting comments; bullying; hazing; unjust or unwarranted exercise of power; negative racial or sexual comments; assault; inappropriate touching; carrying weapons; making fun of or showing disrespect for others; offensive, derogatory, or inappropriate references to others; or any other form of language o behavior which intimidates, is offensive to, or manifests hostility toward another, whether that language or behavior occurs on campus or at LSC functions away from the campus.
+LSC will not tolerate rude, offensive, insulting, derogatory, hateful, threatening, or violent language or behavior among its employees, students, or visitors, including but not limited to, such things as name-calling; heated arguments; obscene language or gestures; throwing things; harassment; pushing; stalking; insulting or slighting comments; bullying; hazing; unjust or unwarranted exercise of power; negative racial or sexual comments; assault; inappropriate touching; carrying weapons; making fun of or showing disrespect for others; offensive, derogatory, or inappropriate references to others; or any other form of language or behavior which intimidates, is offensive to, or manifests hostility toward another, whether that language or behavior occurs on campus or at LSC functions away from the campus.

-The Director will:
+The Security Coordinator will:

 - Assist in the development of training programs,

-- Perform situation assessments and evaluations,
+- Perform situation assessments and evaluations.

 - Coordinate appropriate follow-up action, e.g., investigation, victim assistance, preventive and corrective actions.

-Subpart C: Response LSC will take strong disciplinary action, up to and including discharge from State employment, against employees of LSC who are involved in the commission of work-related threats or acts of violence.
+- LSC will take strong disciplinary action, up to and including discharge from State employment, against employees of LSC who are involved in the commission of work-related threats or acts of violence.

 Part 8: Training and Resources

-LSC will encourage use of the Employee Assistance Program (EAP), an assessment, short-term, counseling and referral agency.
+LSC will encourage the use of the Employee Assistance Program (EAP), an assessment, short-term, counseling, and referral agency.
 While supervisors, union representatives, or family members may encourage employees to seek help from EAP, the decision to use the services is voluntary.
-Employees may also choose to seek assistance from private health services to deal with pressures, stress, emotional problems or other personal issues which could, if ignored, lead to threats or acts of violence.
+Employees may also choose to seek assistance from private health services to address pressures, stress, emotional problems, or other personal issues that could if ignored, lead to threats or acts of violence.

 Date Implemented: March 4, 1999